Monk Leveling Guide

 As you level up, you’ll slowly gain access to new skills, fleshing out your rotation as you go.

-You’ll gain Arm of the Destroyer, Four-Point Fury, and Rockbreaker at levels 26, 45, and 30 respectively.
+You will also gain Arm of the Destroyer, Four-Point Fury, and Rockbreaker at levels 26, 45, and 30 respectively.
 As mentioned before, these skills are worth using when you can hit three or more targets.

 Chakra